MAlessandrini-Univpm/rnn-ppg-har/README.md

 * `batch_cross_6_1.py`, `batch_cross_6_1_test_only.py` perform leave-one-out cross-training tests
 * `PPG_ACC_dataset` dataset directory; you must download the dataset and extract it in your working directory, see links in the article

+Note that the main code can be run locally or from Google Colab.
+In the latter case the dataset directory must be on your Google Drive, where results are saved, too.
+Hopefully this and other details can be understood by inspecting the code.